 Afterwards, you’ll likely find yourself in higher spirits than before: According to a study published in Scientific Reports, crying to depressing music actually produces a measurable sense of pleasure.

-Turn to movies that have made you cry in the past.
+Turn to sad movies that have made you cry in the past.

 Conjure up your most tearful memories, or imagine a hypothetical one.

-Another way to make yourself cry is to reflect on past experiences in which you were memorably sad: breakups, deaths of loved ones, or times you felt betrayed or hurt by someone close to you.
+Another way to make yourself cry is to reflect on past experiences in which you were memorably sad: breakups, going through a divorce, deaths of loved ones, or times you felt betrayed or hurt by someone close to you.
 Or try imagining scenarios, hypothetical or otherwise, that would make you very, very sad.
-A few suggestions: How the world will look in 15 years if we continue to respond to our global climate catastrophe with zero urgency, or factory farming.
+One suggestion: How the world will look in 15 years if we continue to respond to our global climate catastrophe with zero urgency.
+Very sad, indeed.

 Think about what you’re thankful for.